Suicide Prevention - Information for Managers

 It can be useful for managers to develop some understanding of the support services and resources available in this situation.

 People cope with grief in different ways.
-For some, grief can be debilitating and the bereaved person may need time off work.
+For some, grief can be debilitating and the person who has lost someone to suicide may need time off work.
 Others may prefer to be at work as a way of coping with their grief.

-It's important to understand that, at first, the bereaved person may be in a state of shock and overwhelmed by grief.
+It's important to understand that, at first, the person who has lost someone to suicide may be in a state of shock and overwhelmed by grief.
 In addition to sadness, reactions can include problems with concentration and memory, fatigue and loss of confidence.

 Discuss options with your employee about time off work and any changes in duties when they return, and come up with a plan together.
 Check in regularly to see how they are going.
 Listen to the response and try to understand.